 Medical Editor: John P. Cunha, DO, FACOEP

-Aclovate (alclometasone dipropionate) Cream and Ointment is used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
-It is a topical (for the skin) steroid.
-This medication is available in generic form.
-Common side effects include stinging, burning, itching, irritation, dryness, or redness of the skin when first applied to the skin.
-Effects should disappear in a few days as your body adjusts to the medication.
+Aclovate (alclometasone dipropionate) Cream and Ointment is a topical (for the skin) steroid used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
+Aclovate is available in generic form.
+Common side effects of Aclovate include skin stinging, burning, itching, irritation, dryness, redness, or rash when first applied to the skin.
+Side effects should disappear in a few days as your body adjusts to the medication.
+Other side effects of Aclovate include thinning or softening of your skin, skin rash or irritation around your mouth, swollen hair follicles, changes in color of treated skin, blisters, pimples, crusting of treated skin, or stretch marks.

 Our Aclovate (alclometasone dipropionate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.